novocast/postcode-anywhere/readme.md

 ]
 ```

-Finally, publish your configuration file and don't forget to replace the placeholder service key with your own:
+Publish your configuration file:

 ```php
     php artisan vendor:publish
 ```

+Finally, replace the required Key with your own, as `PCA_KEY` in your `.env` file.

 How to Use